joy-rosie/house-data/linux/wake-on-ssh.md

     ```sh
     sudo ethtool enp2s0 | grep Wake-on
     ```
 1. It is likely to output `Wake-on: d` which means disabled.
-To enable it to wake on ssh we need to turn it to `u`@
+To enable it to wake on ssh we need to turn it to `u`:
     ```sh
     sudo ethtool --change enp2s0 wol u
     ```